-Trevor Horn is an English pop music record producer, songwriter and musician.
+One of the most commercially successful producers of the 1980s, Trevor Horn is a Grammy Award-winning English music producer, songwriter and musician.

 Horn is credited with “Pass The Flame” (the official 2004 Olympic song), and has produced for a vast catalogue of artists including Grace Jones, Seal, Paul McCartney, Tom Jones, Tina Turner, Pet Shop Boys, LeAnn Rimes, t.A.T.u., and Belle & Sebastian.
-Trevor is the founder of Perfect Songs music publishing company, and is currently working on upcoming albums from Kid Harpoon and Robbie Williams.
+Trevor is the founder of Perfect Songs music publishing company.